jamesfrienkins3452/FEP-13-website-project/README.md

 ## About The Project

-TODO: write quick introduction to website
+This project is build as web server deployment practice task

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ### Built With

- - AWS
+ - AWS EC2 and VPC
- - GitHub Actions
- - Docker
+ - Jenkins (with Github Webhooks)
  - Nginx

-TODO: write all used frameworks / libraries

 <p align="right">(<a href="#readme-top">back to top</a>)</p>